AndrewSink/Sound-to-3D/README.md

 Inspired to take a crack at this idea from [Joel Telling's Tweet](https://x.com/joeltelling/status/1954712596067885058).

+## Usage

+1. Load audio
+   - Click “Load Audio” and choose a file, or drag & drop a file anywhere on the page.
+   - Alternatively, click “Record Audio” to capture from your microphone.
+Click again to stop.
+2. Generate the 3D surface
+   - Click “Play” to start.
+The spectrogram surface grows from left to right while audio plays.
+   - The vertical axis is amplitude; the depth axis is frequency (Z‑up in exported files).
+3. Inspect
+   - Orbit with right mouse, pan with middle mouse, scroll to zoom.
+   - “Reset” returns the camera and view to defaults.
+“Hide Axes” toggles axes/grid.
+4. Export
+   - “Export Color OBJ” downloads an OBJ+MTL with per‑face colors.
+   - “Export STL” downloads a single‑color STL.
+   - Exports include a flat base and closed walls for 3D printing.

 ## Attribution

 This project uses the following libraries and services: